 Global Markets, More Flexibility

-Investors truly thrive when they’re given flexibility.
-Being able to trade globally instead of being restricted to your own market gives you a huge advantage.
-There are tens of thousands of publicly traded companies in the world.
-Some of these company’s stocks are fantastic buys, but are unavailable to those who don’t have a brokerage account in the country they are traded in.
+Investors truly thrive when they have flexibility.
+The ability to trade globally instead of just in your own market is a huge advantage.
+Tens of thousands of publicly traded companies are out there in the world.
+Some of these stocks are fantastic buys.
+Yet they’re unavailable to anyone who doesn’t have a brokerage account in the country they’re traded in.

 Being able to react to global news also gives flexibility.
 Local events can be hugely profitable for investors, but only if they have access to the local exchange.

-In a hypothetical scenario, let’s imagine that a large oil field was found off the coast of the Philippines.
-By having a Philippines brokerage account already in place, you could immediately react and buy assets that would benefit most.
+In a hypothetical scenario, let’s imagine that a large oil field was found off the coast of Hong Kong.
+By having a Hong Kong brokerage account already in place, you could immediately react and buy assets which would benefit most.